-Chapter 8: Housing Quality Standards and Rent Reasonableness Determinations
+Chapter 8: National Standards For The Physical Inspection Of Real Estate and Rent Reasonableness Determinations

-HUD requires that all units occupied by families receiving Housing Choice Voucher (HCV) assistance meet HUD's Housing Quality Standards (HQS) and permits SHA to establish additional requirements.
-The use of the term "HQS" in this plan refers to the combination of both HUD and the PHA established requirements.
+HUD requires that all units occupied by families receiving Housing Choice Voucher (HCV) and Project Based Voucher (PBV) assistance meet HUD's National Standards for the Physical Inspection of Real Estate (NSPIRE) regulations and standards. and permits SHA to establish additional requirements.
+The use of the term NSPIRE in this plan refers to the combination of both HUD and the PHA established requirements.
+However, state and local code compliance is not a part of the determination of whether a unit passes the NSPIRE standards.

-All units must pass an HQS inspection prior to the approval of a lease and at least once every 26 months during the term of the contract, and at other times as needed, to determine that the unit meets HQS.
+All units must pass an NSPIRE inspection prior to the approval of a lease (with some exceptions) and at least once every 26 months during the term of the HAP contract, and at other times as needed, to determine that the unit meets NSPIRE.
 HUD also requires the PHA to determine that rents for units under the program are reasonable when compared to comparable unassisted units in the market area.

-This chapter explains HUD and PHA requirements related to housing quality and rent reasonableness as follows:
+This chapter explains HUD and PHA requirements related to physical inspections and rent reasonableness as follows:

 Part I. Physical Standards.
-This part discusses the physical standards required of units occupied by HCV-assisted families and identifies decisions about the acceptability of the unit that may be made by the family based upon the family's preference.
-It also identifies life-threatening conditions that must be addressed on an expedited basis.
+This part discusses NSPIRE standards required of units occupied by HCV and PBV-assisted families.
+It also identifies affirmative habitability requirements for all units and life-threatening conditions that must be corrected in 24 hours.

 Part II.
 The Inspection Process.
-This part describes the types of inspections the PHA will make and the steps that will be taken when units do not meet HQS.
+This part describes the types of inspections the PHA will make and the steps that will be taken when units do not meet NSPIRE standards..